kunigami/kunigami.github.io/blog/_posts/2021-09-01-writing-posts.md

 This will set the current index back to that ancestor commit and the changes from `post-writing` relative to that ancestor will show up as un-committed changes.

 This command assumes `post-writing` was created off the `master`.
-It it was created off some other branch `foo`, reseting the index would include changes from `foo` as well.
+It it was created off some other branch `foo`, resetting the index would include changes from `foo` as well.
 Hence the note in the *Writing* section.

 To simplify things, we can alias the second command as `compress`: